Atmosphere-NX/Atmosphere/docs/features/cheats.md

 `5T0R10AA AAAAAAAA`

 + T: Width of memory read (1, 2, 4, or 8 bytes).
 + R: Register to load value into.
+(This register is also used as the base memory address).
 + A: Immediate offset to use from register R.

 ---